 - a.
 The department will only count the DBE usage towards the contract DBE goal if the DBE firm is certified as a DBE by one of the unified certification program agencies.
 If a firm becomes DBE certified before entering into a subcontract, the department may consider that DBE usage towards the contract goal.
 The department only counts the value of the work a DBE actually performs towards the DBE goal.
 The department assesses the DBE work as follows: - b.
 The department counts work performed by the DBE's own resources.
 The department includes the cost of materials and supplies the DBE obtains for the work.
 The department also includes the cost of equipment the DBE leases for the work.
 The department will not include the cost of materials, supplies, or equipment the DBE purchases or leases from the prime contractor or its affiliate, except the department will count non-project specific leases the DBE has in place before the work is advertised. - c.
 The department counts fees and commissions the DBE charges for providing a bona fide professional, technical, consultant, or managerial services.
 The department also counts fees and commissions the DBE charges for providing bonds or insurance.
 The department will only count costs the engineer deems reasonable based on experience or prevailing market rates. - d.
 If a DBE subcontracts work, the department counts the value of the subcontracted work only if the DBE's subcontractor is also a DBE. - e.
 The contractor shall maintain records and may be required to furnish periodic reports documenting its performance under this item. - f.
-It is the prime contractor's responsibility to determine the DBE's ability to perform the work with the use of the UCP directory.
+It is the prime contractor's responsibility to determine whether the work that is committed and/or contracted to a DBE certified firm can be counted for DBE credit by referencing the work type and NAICS code listed for the DBE firm on the Wisconsin UCP DBE Directory. - g.
+It is the prime contractor's responsibility to assess the DBE firm's ability to perform the work for which s/he is committing/contracting the DBE to do.
+Note that the department encourages the prime contractor to assist and develop DBE firms to become fully knowledgeable contractors to successfully perform on its contracts.

-9. Commercially Useful Function
+10. Commercially Useful Function

 - a.
-The department counts expenditures of a DBE toward the DBE goal only if the DBE is performing a commercially useful function on that contract. - b.
-A DBE is performing a commercially useful function if the following conditions are met: - c.
-For contract work, the DBE is responsible for executing a distinct portion of the contract work and it is carrying out its responsibilities by actually performing, managing, and supervising that work. - d.
-For materials and supplies, the DBE is responsible for negotiating price, determining quality and quantity, ordering, and paying for those materials and supplies.
+Commercially useful function is evaluated after the contract has been executed, while the DBE certified firm is performing its work items.
+A DBE performs a commercially useful function when it is responsible for execution of the work of the contract and is carrying out its responsibilities by actually performing, managing, and supervising the work involved. - b.
+The department uses Form DT1011: DBE Commercially Useful Function Review and Certification to evaluate whether the DBE is performing a commercially useful function.
+WisDOT counts expenditures of a DBE toward the DBE goal only if the DBE is performing a commercially useful function on that contract. - c.
+A DBE is performing a commercially useful function if the following conditions are met: - (1) For contract work, the DBE is responsible for executing a distinct portion of the contract work and it is carrying out its responsibilities by actually performing, managing, and supervising that work. - (2) For materials and supplies, the DBE is responsible for negotiating price, determining quality and quantity, ordering, and paying for those materials and supplies.